Biggest resume mistake:

 - Ensure that your resume is error-free and concise.

-Ask someone else to final check.Read: Tips when proofreading and editing your work.
+Ask someone else to proofread or do a final check.Read: Tips when proofreading and editing your work.

 - Remove unnecessary words.